Social Login

 How It Works

-- Provider callback - Provider redirects back to LumoAuth with an authorization code
+- Provider callback.
+The provider redirects back to LumoAuth with an authorization code.

 Account Linking Behavior